SOLAR SYSTEM FREQUENTLY ASKED QUESTIONS

 Can I fit batteries to my system?

 Yes, additional batteries can be fitted to the system at a later date if required.
-This is true for all systems as these days there are batteries that work any system.
+This is true for all systems as these days there are batteries that work with any system.

 How does solar monitoring work?